pkbullock/pkbullock/README.md

 I'm **Paul Bullock**

-A Dual Microsoft MVP in M365 Development and Apps & Services categories, SharePoint Enthusiast and Developer, Modern Workplace Architect @ Avanade UK&I
+A Microsoft MVP in Microsoft 365 Development and Microsoft 365 Copilot categories, SharePoint, Copilot Enthusiast and Developer, Modern Workplace Architect @ Avanade UK&I

 Activities

 - 🔭 I’m currently working on
-  -  Writing documentation for PnP Framework
+  - Working on Copilot for Microsoft 365 Solution Samples, and experiments
   -  Maintaining PnP Script Samples as the repository owner
   -  Tinkering with my website to give it a face lift.
   -  Writing blogs
   -  Making things with 3D Printer, my kids gave me a list
   -  Digital Drawing and Animation with Procreate/Procreate Dreams
+  -  Writing documentation for PnP Framework

 - 📫 How to reach me:
   - Website: www.pkbullock.com